 Introduction

 Cassava (Manihot esculenta Crantz) is widely grown in tropical areas because of its high drought resistance, disease tolerance, and contains high carbohydrate mainly starch.
 It can be consume easily by boiling, steaming, frying of the tubers, or processed as intermediate products such as starch and flour.
-These intermediate products then can also be processed into various snacks, staple food or other value products.Cassava is a plant that contains high carbohydrates (38.06g/100g) and calories (160 kcal/100g) (Bayata, 2019).
+These intermediate products can also be processed into various snacks, staple food or other value products.Cassava is a plant that contains high carbohydrates (38.06g/100g) and calories (160 kcal/100g) (Bayata, 2019).
 In addition, cassava is the third staple food in Indonesia after rice and corn.
 Cassava has the potential to be developed to support food and non-food diversification programs.
 However, the utilization of cassava is still constrained by several factors.
 One of the main constraints is that cassava roots have a short shelf life after being harvested.
 Fresh cassava roots will under go deterioration shortly after harvest which leads to no economic value when they are sold (Rahmawati et al., 2022).
 Cassava roots will show symptoms of postharvest physiological deterioration (PPD) within only 24 to 72 hours after harvest (Vanderschuren et al., 2014; Zainuddin et al., 2018).
-This PPD will cause cassava roots to be unable to be further utilized as raw materials for food products.
+The PPD usually causes cassava roots not to be further utilized as raw materials for food products.
 PPD is a complex process related to the enzymatic stress response to wounds that may occur during harvesting, thus involving changes in gene expression, protein synthesis, and accumulation of secondary metabolites and can be influenced by environmental factors.
 Physically, PPD is characterized by a change in color from blue to black or brown in the vascular parenchymal tissue, which begins to appear within 24-72 hours of harvest (Reilly et al., 2004,Vanderschuren et al., 2014).
 One alternative to extend the utilization of cassava in food products is to process it into an intermediate product.
-An intermediate product from cassava that is relatively durable to store, easier to transport is cassava flour.In flour form, cassava is more flexible and has a longer shelf life when used, especially as a raw material for processed food products.
+An intermediate product from cassava that is relatively durable to store and easier to transport is cassava flour.
+Generally, the flour forms of cassava is more flexible and has a longer shelf life when used, especially as a raw material for processed food products.

 In general, based on HCN content, cassava is classified into two categories, which are sweet-type cassava, and bitter cassava.
-Cassava roots contain HCN levels <100mg/kg (wb) are called sweet-type cassava, while those contain HCN levels of 100-500 mg/kg (wb) are called bitter cassava (Wahyuni&Noerwijati, 2021).
+The Cassava roots that contain HCN levels <100mg/kg (wb) are called sweet-type cassava, while those containing HCN levels of 100-500 mg/kg (wb) are called bitter cassava (Wahyuni&Noerwijati, 2021).
 The bitter taste of cassava is caused by the high HCN content (Mota-gutierrez& O'Brien, 2020).
 In practice, sweet-type cassava is harvested between 7-9 months after planting and utilized for food product purposes, whereas bitter cassava can be harvested up to 12 months after planting and usually used as industrial purposes mainly tapioca production.The processing of sweet type cassava into flour includes several steps such as peeling, washing, size reduction, and drying followed by grinding , while bitter cassava requires a longer process to reduce or even eliminate HCN from cassava, such as soaking, drying, fermentation (Ndubuisi & Chidiebere, 2018).

 A common method for producing flour from bitter cassava is through fermentation, the flour resulted is called MOCAF (modified cassava flour).
 However, mocaf processing is relatively difficult to be applied by small industries and communities independently because it requires starter culture that must be obtained from certain suppliers, on the other hand, processing flour from sweet-type cassava is more simple and affordable by farmer.